Worst-case convergence analysis of inexact gradient and Newton methods through semidefinite programming performance

-As an illustration of the tools we develop, we show how one may give a rigorous analysis of a recent interior point method by Abernethy and Hazan \cite{Abernethy_Hazan_2015}, where the search direction is approximated through sampling.
-This particular method has sparked much recent interest, since it demonstrates the links between simulated annealing and interior point methods.
-However, a rigorous analysis of the method is not given in \cite{Abernethy_Hazan_2015}, and we supply crucial details that are missing in \cite{Abernethy_Hazan_2015}.
-Polynomial-time complexity of certain simulated annealing methods for convex optimization was first shown by Kalai and Vempala \cite{Kalai-Vempala 2006}, and the link with interior point methods casts light on their result.
+The contribution of this work is two-fold: \begin{enumerate} \item We extend the SDP performance estimation framework to include smooth, strongly convex functions that are not defined over the entire $\mathbb{R}^n$.
+By considering arbitrary inner products, we unify the analysis for gradient descent-type methods and Newton's method, thus extending the results in \cite{Klerk_Glineur_Taylor_2016} in a significant way.
+In particular, we are able to give a new error analysis of inexact Newton methods for self-concordant functions.
+Thus we provide the first extension of SDP performance estimation to second order methods. \item As an {application} of the tools we develop, we give an analysis of inexact short step interior point methods.
+As an example of how our analysis may be used, we sketch how one may give a rigorous analysis of a recent interior point method by Abernethy and Hazan \cite{Abernethy_Hazan_2016}, where the search direction is approximated through sampling.
+This particular method has sparked recent interest, since {it links} simulated annealing and interior point methods.
+However, {no detailed analysis of the method is provided} in \cite{Abernethy_Hazan_2016}, and we supply some crucial details that are missing there. \end{enumerate}